BA Hons, DipCouns, MBACP

 Other areas of counselling I deal with

 £55 per session.
 Concessionary fees are available for NHS front line key workers and students.
 Free 20 minute phone consultation to discuss working together.

-Sessions are available during the week (morning, afternoon and evenings) and weekend (mornings till midday).
+Sessions are available during the week (morning, afternoon and evenings).

 During the COVID-19 pandemic I can offer you sessions via telephone, Whats app, zoom, or walk and talk.
 To support you during the pandemic I can offer you sessions during the evening, in addition to normal session times.
 I will revert back to face to face contracting sessions when the pandemic has passed and it is deemed safe for both my clients and myself.

 We can set a time and place for the first session over the phone as I offer a free 20 min initial consultation.
 Please feel free to contact me via email or phone.